26 min read

 Creating Alerts and Advanced Detection

-While beyond the scope of this ELK stack tutorial, you can extend this setup with advanced alerting and correlation:
+While beyond the scope of this ELK stack tutorial, you can extend this setup with advanced alerting and correlation.

 Alerting Options